CyVerse-learning-materials/learning-materials-home/docs/ds/doi.md

 CyVerse Curated Data:

 -   You must be a registered CyVerse account holder.
-To register for an account, see the [Create Accoun Quickstart](https://learning.cyverse.org/projects/cyverse-account-creation-quickstart/en/latest/).
+To register for an account, see the [Create Account Quickstart](https://learning.cyverse.org/projects/cyverse-account-creation-quickstart/en/latest/).
 -   A dataset may be up to 100GB in size.
 If you are interested in depositing a larger dataset, please request an increased data